jamesread/blog.jread.com/content/posts/EX188-a-great-starting-point-for-red-hat-certifications/index.md

 ## Understand the prefixes and numbers

+The first step in getting started with Red Hat certifications is to understand the nomenclature.

 ### The prefixes roughly indicate content (EX, RH, DO, etc)

 * **RH** - just "Red Hat", typically refers to a training course.
 Most courses are available virtually (vILT - virtual instructor led training), as well as just ILT.
 For example - [RH124 - Red Hat Systems Administration I](https://www.redhat.com/en/services/training/rh124-red-hat-system-administration-i)